-Today is 1 September, a date which is important for all of the Polish people.
+September 1st, is a date which is important to the Polish people.
 At 4.45 am on the 1st of September 1939 the German battleship Schleswig-Holstein opened fire, starting WW2.
 Poland was the first target.
-I think that today it is the right day to write about the most devastated city of that war.
+I think that day it is the right day to write about the most devastated city of that war.
 To write about Warsaw.

 Just outside the city centre, there is a concrete ring with dozens upon dozens of concrete apartment buildings.
 Each of them is oriented differently along its own street.
-All of them seem alike, as if they were made from the same grayish mold.
+All of them seem alike as if they were made from the same grayish mould.
 They are the product of communism, the 44-years-old remnants of a time when Poland was a part of the Soviet bloc.